HCGB-IGTP/BacterialTyper/docs/source/info/info_index.rst

 License
 =======

-This is brief description of the license terms for BacterialTyper.
+This is brief description of the license terms for ``BacterialTyper``.

 .. _credits: